lisongxu/CSCE156-Lab-Java-Intro/readme.md

 To check out the code for this lab, do the following.
 You may want to reference this step-by-step process in subsequent labs.

-1. First we need a Git *perspective* (a context in the Eclipse User Interface that will allow us to work with Git).
+1. First, we need a Git *perspective* (a context in the Eclipse User Interface that will allow us to work with Git).
 To open the Git perspective, click on the "Open Perspective" tab in the upper right (the screenshot may be different from the latest Eclipse):